PojavLauncherTeam/pojavlauncherteam.github.io/markdown/about/MCVERS.md

 ## Android
 Current issues, as of the Gladiolus update:

-- 3d shareware build is broken with gl4es due to shader compilation errors.
+- The 3D Shareware snapshot is broken with gl4es due to shader compilation errors.

 ## iOS
 Current issues, as of the v2.2 Deepslate update: